Tages-Anzeiger, June 12, 2007

 Next Sunday is Father's Day.
-Then husband and fatherhood come to the fore.
-Men want to remain good fathers even after divorce.
+Men and fatherhood are the focus.
+Even after a divorce, men want to remain good fathers.
 But that's not always so easy.

-Just as mothers receive flowers and poems of gratitude for their motherhood at least once a year, men are now demanding appreciation for their fatherly commitment: the first Swiss Father's Day will take place next Sunday.
-The special day was launched by Mannes.ch, the forum for men, emancipation and politics.
-The day is intended to motivate fathers to be active fathers because raising children is a job for two.
+Just as mothers receive flowers and thank-you poems for their role as mothers at least once a year, men are now demanding recognition for their paternal commitment: Next Sunday marks the first Swiss Father's Day.
+This special day was launched by Männer.ch, the forum for men, emancipation, and politics.
+The day aims to motivate fathers to be actively involved in their own lives, because raising children is a two-person job.

-Divorced fathers in particular often suffer from the fact that they can no longer properly live their role as a father because they see so little of their children.
-In most divorces, the court awards the children to the mother.
-Although joint parental custody is possible, it requires agreement from both parents.
-In 2003, 26 percent of parents agreed on shared parental custody.
-So if a woman doesn't want to, the man loses out.
-This position of power for women is fraught with conflict, especially when the man earns the money.
-It is not uncommon for maintenance contributions to be traded for children's days.
+Divorced fathers, in particular, often suffer from not being able to fully embrace their role as fathers because they see their children so little.
+In most divorces, the court awards custody to the mother.
+Joint custody is possible, but it requires an agreement from both parents.
+In 2003, only 26 percent of parents agreed to joint custody.
+So, if the woman doesn't want it, the man is out of luck.
+This power dynamic with the woman is fraught with conflict, especially when the man is the breadwinner.
+It's not uncommon for child support payments to be traded for childcare time.

-Even if fathers have visitation rights according to the divorce decree, many only see their children very irregularly after the divorce.
-And this is often involuntary, because some mothers use all means to torpedo the visits and because the authorities often watch this behavior clumsily and without sanctions.
-Helping with post-divorce conflicts is not that easy, especially if one or both parents are not willing to do so and do not realize that their behavior is harming the child.
-Ultimately, they believe they are acting in the best interests of the children.
+Even when fathers have visitation rights according to a divorce decree, many see their children only very irregularly after the divorce.
+And this is often involuntary, because some mothers sabotage visits by any means necessary, and because the authorities often stand by helplessly and without taking action.
+Providing support in post-divorce conflicts is not so easy, especially when one or both parents are unwilling to cooperate and do not recognize that their behavior is harming the child.
+After all, they believe they are acting in the children's best interests.

-The risk of breaking off contact is great.
-It's not just the fathers who suffer, but above all the children, even if the mothers don't always see it that way.
-It is particularly drastic when the mother tries in court to suspend the father's visitation rights without any understandable reason or with the help of a made-up reason.
-The court orders a complete abolition of personal contact “if the detrimental effects of personal contact for the child are within unacceptable limits”.
+The risk of a breakdown in contact is high.
+Those who suffer most are not only the fathers, but above all the children, even if the mothers don't always see it that way.
+It is particularly damaging when the mother tries to have the father's visitation rights suspended in court without a plausible reason or by using a fabricated one.
+The court orders a complete cessation of personal contact "if the adverse effects of personal contact on the child are unacceptable.".

-If a mother simply alleges that the father does not take sufficient consideration of the children's interests and will, this is not sufficient reason to have the visitation rights revoked.
-It is also not enough if the children refuse to see their father.
-And especially not if they refuse to see the father because the child's mother has a negative attitude towards the father.
+Therefore, if a mother merely claims that the father does not sufficiently consider the children's interests and wishes, this is not sufficient grounds to have visitation rights revoked.
+It is also not sufficient if the children refuse to see their father.
+And certainly not if they refuse to see their father because the mother has a negative attitude towards him.

 Fathers demand equal treatment

-The required change to the current divorce law in favor of joint parental custody is not a solution for parents who are engaged in a merciless post-divorce conflict.
-Shared parental custody may be beneficial for a large number of parents who, despite the conflict, are able to focus on the real well-being of their children with the help of experts and advice.
-It would at least do justice to committed fathers.
-A lot would have been done for their sense of justice if the court would, as a rule, leave responsibility for the children with both parents and thus not judge the fathers' sufficient parental competence.
-With this solution, custody would only be left with one parent in exceptional cases, and this would not necessarily have to be the mother.
+The proposed change to current divorce law in favor of joint custody is not a solution for parents engaged in a relentless post-divorce conflict.
+For many parents who, despite conflict, are able to focus on the true well-being of their children with the help of professionals and counseling, joint custody may be beneficial.
+It would at least be fair to involved fathers.
+Their sense of justice would already be significantly improved if the court, as a rule, left responsibility for the children with both parents and thus did not judge the fathers' sufficient parenting skills.
+Under this solution, custody would only be left with one parent in exceptional cases, and this would not necessarily have to be the mother.

-The dispute is not just about the children, but at least as much about the amount of maintenance contributions to the ex-wife and the duration of the payment obligation.
-Many men do not understand why their wife cannot work after a divorce, especially if the children are already of school age.
-They forget that care before and after school is very important.
+Disputes aren't just about the children, but at least as much about the amount of alimony payments to the ex-wife and the duration of the payment obligation.
+Many men don't understand why their wives can't work after the divorce, especially when the children are already of school age.
+They forget that before- and after-school care is crucial.

 Personal responsibility for both

-Our divorce law places the personal responsibility of both spouses at the forefront.
-However, the husband may be obliged to pay alimony to the wife (or husband) because of a need that arose during the marriage.
-One such example could be the lived division of roles: “Man works, woman stays with the children”.
-Men also find it difficult to pay alimony to their ex if she has a new partner or if she was the one who wanted the separation because of another man.
+Our divorce law prioritizes the self-responsibility of both spouses.
+Nevertheless, a husband can be obligated to pay alimony to his wife (or husband) due to a need that arose during the marriage.
+Such a need could be, for example, the traditional division of roles where the husband works and the wife stays home with the children.
+Men also find the obligation to pay alimony to their ex-wife difficult if she has a new partner or if she was the one who initiated the separation because of another man.

-Hurt, pain and anger cannot be compensated for in numbers.
-A divorce agreement can be more or less fair, but can it also be fair?
-It is aimed at the moment of divorce.
-What is striking is that, according to a study by the Swiss National Science Foundation, almost half of all divorced fathers feel disadvantaged when it comes to paying alimony.
-Conflict-filled divorces often have a lasting impact on men's health.
+Injuries, pain, and anger cannot be measured in numbers.
+A divorce agreement may be more or less fair, but can it ever truly be just?
+It is focused on the moment of divorce.
+It is striking that, according to a study by the Swiss National Science Foundation, nearly half of all divorced fathers feel disadvantaged regarding alimony payments.
+Conflict-ridden divorces often have a lasting impact on men's health.
 Does a man whose wife leaves him for someone else consider the obligation to pay alimony for three years to be fair?
-Hardly likely.
-Many men also find it difficult to divide pension fund assets as required by law.
-Men in particular who have experienced the classic division of roles in marriage find this division offensive.
-If both parents work alongside childcare, the pension fund assets are balanced.
-This means that the woman also has to share the assets she acquired during the marriage with her partner.
-This type of role division offers another advantage: If the man spends a lot of time with the children in everyday life, there is a greater chance that the woman will agree to shared parental custody in the event of a divorce
+Hardly.
+Many men also struggle with the legally mandated division of pension assets.
+Men who lived according to traditional gender roles during their marriage, in particular, find this division objectionable.
+If both parents work in addition to childcare, their pension assets are equalized.
+This means that the wife must also share the assets she acquired during the marriage with her partner.
+This type of role division offers another advantage: If the man spends a lot of time with the children in everyday life, the chances are greater that the woman will agree to joint custody in the event of a divorce

 By Ruth Eigenmann